 Do I Need Personal Injury Protection

-Medical costs are covered under personal injury protection, generally known as PIP coverage or no-fault insurance, irrespective of who is blamed.
+Medical costs are typically covered under personal injury protection, also known as PIP coverage or no-fault insurance, regardless of who is at fault.
 Lost wages are frequently included.

 Do I Need Personal Injury Protection?
-You might be wondering, and your state of residence will determine this.
-PIP might be necessary, or it might just be an option that you don’t have to use.
+You may wonder, and your state of residence will determine this.
+PIP might be necessary, or it may simply be an option that you don’t need to use.

-Even if you aren’t driving, this coverage might be useful.
-According to the state, PIP may have you covered up to the limits you select whether you are hurt by a car when you are walking, riding your bike, or even in someone else’s vehicle.
+Even if you aren’t driving, this coverage might be helpful.
+According to the state, PIP may have you covered up to the limits you select, whether you are hurt by a car when you are walking, riding your bike, or even in someone else’s vehicle.

 What Does Personal Injury Protection Cover?

-The financial expenses of recuperating from an auto accident are covered by PIP.
+PIP covers the financial expenses of recuperating from an auto accident.
 Depending on how your state defines an accepted medical expense, additional benefits might be available.

 Do I Need PIP Insurance?